pybites/challenges/28/bbelderbos/README.md

 ## PyBites Code Challenge 28 - Bokeh + Flask

-OK I will admit: time was divided between a PyBites wordcount and doing funky visualizations on a movie data set.
+Ideas: PyBites post wordcount over time and/or doing funky visualizations on [our movie data set of challenge 13](https://github.com/pybites/challenges/tree/master/13).

-Time allowed for former, latter to be done yet ...
+Time only allowed for former, latter to be done ... (exciting!)

 ### What I did so far